vamping111/terraform-provider-testmark/website/docs/r/default_network_acl.html.markdown

 ~> **NOTE:** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `aws_default_network_acl` behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

 Every VPC has a default network ACL that can be managed but not destroyed.
-When Terraform first adopts the Default Network ACL, it **immediately removes all rules in the ACL**.
+When Terraform first adopts the default network ACL, it **immediately removes all rules in the ACL**.
 It then proceeds to create any rules specified in the configuration.
 This step is required so that only the rules specified in the configuration are created.

 This resource treats its inline rules as absolute; only the rules defined inline are created, and any additions/removals external to this resource will result in diffs being shown.
 For these reasons, this resource is incompatible with the `aws_network_acl_rule` resource.

-For more information about Network ACLs, see the AWS Documentation on [Network ACLs][aws-network-acls].
+For more information about network ACLs, see the documentation on [network ACL][network-acl].

 ## Example Usage

 ### Basic Example

-The following config gives the Default Network ACL the same rules that AWS includes but pulls the resource under management by Terraform.
+The following config gives the Default Network ACL the same rules that CROC Cloud includes but pulls the resource under management by Terraform.
 This means that any ACL rules added or changed will be detected as drift.

 ```terraform
 resource "aws_vpc" "mainvpc" {